chumothyLee/UnderwaterAcousticsSite/pages/background/new-goals/index.md

 #### Justification:
 We had trouble in deciphering the methods in the files we were given by Dr. Sirovic because the previous developer of our program did not leave much documentation on what each method’s purpose was relative to the whole program.
 We had to research many of the methods on MATLAB’s API and had to piece together what the method’s purpose was for that particular part of the program.
 We want to remove that difficulty from the user’s experience when running our program.

+### Our Final Sprint

+Jeremy/Rochelle:
+- Contribute to report on neural networks.
+Completed at end of quarter.
+- Propose improvements to existing network.
+Completed at end of quarter.
+- Finish evaluation of CNN performance.
+Completed at end of this week.
+- Implement ability to input non-training data into CNN for classification.
+Completed at end of next week.

+Luis/Tiffany:
+- Contribute to report on neural networks.
+Completed at end of quarter.
+- Propose improvements to existing network.
+Completed at end of quarter.
+- Finalize GUI implementation for training process.
+Completed at end of next week.
+- Integrate GUI with newly developed classification interface (non-training data).
+Completed at end of quarter.

 ### Milestones for continued development
 After having discussed with Dr. Sirovic and the rest of the team, we believe it is a real possibility that we will continue contributing to the development of the Convolutional Neural Network following the end of the quarter.
 In this case, some milestones we have discussed include: Open sourcing and generalization of the classifier so that it can be used as a tool in a wide range of fields; Determining metrics for classifier performance and subsequently attempting to improve performance based on the determined metrics; Looking into other projects at Scripps.